How to Install and Set Up an SFTP Server in Ubuntu 20.04

 Done.

-for the user.sudo useradd -m sftpuser1 -g sftpgroup1
+sudo useradd -m sftpuser1 -g sftpgroup1

-Add a password to the new SFTP user
+Set a password for the SFTP user:

 sudo passwd sftpuser1